maxmatical/ml-cheatsheet/ML tips/NLP_IR/README.md

 1. Query generation
   - use T5 (currently best text generation model that can be fine-tuned)
-  - either take a pre-trained checkpoint (eg finetuned on MS MARCO) or finetune on your own data if you have data
+  - either take a pre-trained checkpoint (eg finetuned on MS MARCO) or finetune on your own data if you have data (not directly finetuning on the target dataset, since it would not have query/doc pairs)
   - similar to doc2query (given doc, generate `n` queries about it)

 2. Negative mining